RascalGdd/PmNet/README.md

 ## 🔥🔥🔥 News!!
 * Dec 12, 2024: 🤗 Our work has been accepted by AAAI 2025!
 Congratulations!
-* Dec 26, 2024: 🚀 Code for General Surgical Workflow Recognition has been released!
+* Feb 21, 2025: 🚀 Code and dataset have been released!

-## 📑 Open-source Plan

-- [x] PmLR50 Dataset
-- [x] Pmnet

 ## General Surgical Workflow Recognition
 ### Installation